lumilla/abicus-prime/README.md

 However, the goal *is* to eventually upstream all changes (and perhaps continue development afterward).

 **Feedback:** Issues are welcome and appreciated.
 Pull requests?
 I would **highly** encourage to send them upstream first (on the off-chance that anyone would be willing to review and merge them).

+### Icon Attribution

+This project uses icons from the [Phosphor Icons](https://phosphoricons.com/) library, which is licensed under the [MIT License](https://github.com/phosphor-icons/phosphor-home/blob/master/LICENSE).